 Design to Code, for embedded systems.

-Figure out how KnowCode works, converting images into code for GUI implementation.
+Figure out how KnowCode works, converting images into code for GUI prototyping.

 KnowCode "reads" .jpg or .png files.
-The good news is that you can keep using your favorite design tools, like Photoshop, Adobe XD, Flutter, etc. You only need to export your prototype image in one of these types of files.
-Besides that, it will be better if you have the assets (image icons).
+The good news is that you can keep using your favorite graphical design tools, like Photoshop, Adobe XD, Figma, etc. You only need to export your prototype image in one of these types of files.
+Besides that, it will be better if you have the assets (images and icons).
 In this way, KnowCode'll provide an output with more quality and precision.

 Follow these steps: